bert/BFR/README.md

 - Recipes are sorted in folders named as per BJCP style.

 - Each recipe has its own subfolder containing:
-  - a human readble pdf file.
+  - a human readable pdf file.
   - a Brewfather native json file.
   - an xml file for exchange to other brew software.